NebulaVGC/Project-5-CS180/README.md

 Teacher.java:
 ---------------------------
 When the teacher logs in with the correct username and password, they are provided with an interface.
 They have 8 different options.
 They can create a quiz, edit a quiz, delete a quiz, grade a quiz, view a student’s submission, create a new course, delete a course, and an exit option.
-If the teacher enters anything besides 1-8, they are prompted to enter a new number.

-Almost every time the teacher is asked for input, input validation will occur.
-Meaning that if the teacher enters anything that doesn’t fit the options presented, they will receive an error and ask to try again.
-Or if the teacher enters a course, student, or quiz that does not exist, they will receive an error and ask to try again.
-Also, almost every prompt the teacher gets to enter something, they will also have the option to back out by pressing the letter that the prompt says.
-Most of the time it is N, but sometimes it is E.
+They can also maximize or minimize the screen and can press the X button at the top anytime to close the program.

 When the teacher object is created, a new, empty file is created that will hold the courses the teacher creates.
 In order to actually get anything done with the teacher class, a course must be created first.
 When a course is successfully created, this empty file will now contain the new courses’ name.
 A new file will also be created which holds the quizzes within that course, which will be empty when first created.
 With a new course created, the teacher has several more options.
 They have two new options, creating a quiz and deleting a course.